 Cogniteq’s experience in wearable tech for sports

-Our team has leveraged wearable technology to benefit sportspeople on more than one occasion.
+Our team closely monitors all wearable sports tech trends to make sure that our custom products will bring the highest value to sportspeople with different needs.
 For instance, we’ve developed a power metering app for cyclists for TeamZWATT.

 Power meters are devices that measure the rider's power output in watts (W).
 This information is vital for both professional and recreational cyclists, as it helps with performance monitoring.
 TeamZWATT already collaborated with top bicycle manufacturers and brands, supplying their bikes with power meters; and they wanted to develop their own app for gathering and analyzing sensor data.